 The ability to consult via telemedicine, video chats, and other means through technology means you are not alone in managing dental emergencies.
 Although we are all adapting to these strange circumstances during this pandemic, we are in this together and you are not alone.

-If you need to consult with a dentist during this time about your current dental care needs, call our Peppermint Dental & Orthodontics McKinney, Rowlett, Sherman, Greenville, TX & Rio Bravo, Montgomery, NM to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+If you need to consult with a dentist during this time about your current dental care needs, call our McKinney, Rowlett, Sherman, Greenville, Rio Bravo or Montgomery dental offices to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.